-The City and the Transportation Department havehas already initiated asset management programs aimed at addressing these issues.
-Policies
+The City has already initiated asset management programs aimed at addressing these issues.

 - a.
-Existing and future transportation infrastructure should be managed (through operations, maintenance, refurbishment and replacement) in a manner that en suresensures that infrastructure is safe, reliable and achieves its optimum life-cycle. - b.
-A life-cycle costing and management program should be used to optimize the recommendations for infrastructure investment, which should be aimed at improving the overall condition of the transportation infrastructure and minimizing the overall life-cycle cost. - c.
+Existing and future transportation infrastructure should be managed (through operations, maintenance, refurbishment and replacement) in a manner that ensures that infrastructure is safe, reliable and achieves its optimum life-cycle. - A life-cycle costing and management program should be used to optimize the recommendations for infrastructure investment, which should be aimed at improving the overall condition of the transportation infrastructure and minimizing the overall life-cycle cost. - c.
 New construction or redevelopment projects within transportation rights-of-way should be coordinated with planned maintenance projects to minimize the impact on the transportation infrastructure, the duplication of repair efforts, the premature shortening of infrastructure life and the impact on the natural environment. - d.
-Primary networks for the movement of cyclists, transit, and goods (as depicted in CTP Maps 1, 2 and 5) should be given high priority for clearing of snow, ice or gravel and debris. - e.
-Environmental best practices must be incorporated into all infrastructure management activities to minimize impact on the environment and integrated greennatural infrastructure. - f.
+Primary networks for the movement of cyclists, transit, and goods (as depicted in CTP Maps 1, 2 and 5) should be given high priority for clearing of snow, ice or gravel and debris. - Environmental best practices must be incorporated into all infrastructure management activities to minimize impact on the environment and integrated natural infrastructure. - f.
 Transportation infrastructure should be designed to ensure that assets can be operated and maintained as efficiently as possible, contributing in a positive manner to meeting quality of service and userexperience expectations.